-Our Performance Measures For Recruitment Assessment
+Our Performance Measures for Recruitment Assessment

 As part of our ‘Recruitment Maturity Matrix’, we monitor and assess activities within the entire recruitment process, from the initial job advert to the induction process.
 As part of this analysis, we use the following performance measures, amongst others.

 In business, everything comes back to money.
 Searching for and hiring new talent does require financial investment so you want to be sure that your money is being well spent.
-Once an Omni recruitment effectiveness assessment has been completed, you will have a greater awareness of where inefficiencies lie within your current process and how resources could be more effectively utilised.
+Once an Omni Recruitment Effectiveness Assessment has been completed, you will have a greater awareness of where inefficiencies lie within your current process and how resources could be more effectively utilised.

 When it comes to recruitment, the quality of candidates is of greater importance than the number of them.
-As part of our recruitment assessment, we use a mix of subjective and objective measurements to assess the quality of hire.
+As part of our recruitment assessment, we use a mix of subjective and objective measurements to assess the quality-of-hire.

-The ability of the company to identify and appoint high quality candidates can also be ascertained by looking at the retention rates of new hires.
-Alternatively, you could look at the ratio of the number of screened candidates presented to the hiring manager in comparison to those that are actually interviewed.
-A high ratio would indicate that the recruitment team isn’t finding candidates that meet the hiring manager’s expectations.
+The ability of the company to identify and appoint high-quality candidates can also be ascertained by looking at the retention rates of new hires.
+Alternatively, you could look at the ratio of the number of screened candidates presented to the Hiring Manager in comparison to those that are actually interviewed.
+A high ratio would indicate that the recruitment team isn’t finding candidates that meet the Hiring Manager’s expectations.

 Finally, the Omni recruitment assessment will consider the process from the candidate’s perspective, speaking to those people who have been through it.
-We will seek to understand how they found the entire thing, from initial sight of the job advert right up to their first few weeks in the job.
+We will seek to understand how they found the entire process, from initial sight of the job advert right up to their first few weeks in the job.